 It was a music that I could finally not only express myself as the House loving DJ but also as the funky, groovy and swinging DJ that was always there before even starting EDM/open format DJ’ing.

 In addition I was invited to play a birthday party after my crash.
 As usual I played a warm up and went into my beloved EDM music.
 As soon as I switched from EDM to the music I just discovered I got nothing but smiles.
 Everybody enjoyed themselves, the music took all of us.
 People who beforehand told me they only listen to either Pop, Metal, Hard Techno, etc. and had very strong opinions about their music all danced with me, everybody enjoyed themselves.
 This was when I experienced the love, the unity, the freedom that House music holds for everybody who has an open ear to just come, listen and enjoy themselves.

 I was so fascinated by the phenomenon I experienced that I started researching and digging into the roots of House, Tech House and Techno.
 What I found was people doing what they loved on the island that my gate back into this music was named after – Toolroom Ibiza 2016.

 To the end of 2016 I want to thank Carl Cox, Seth Troxler and Tony Andrews for sharing what they do with the world.
 They helped me to further understand the great effect that music can have on people as well as the importance of quality in music.
 Those guys are what got me removing my entire library, which I replaced exclusively with lossless music only that I personally love to play.

-After returning from my second clubbing holiday in August I started DJ’ing on a small controller.
+After returning from my second clubbing holiday I started DJ’ing on a small controller.
 This was one of the most fulfilling things at the time being and as I was a huge EDM fan at the time it wasn’t really learning how to DJ due to years of playing piano as a kid as well as later on playing drums for several years.
 Of course the first mixes weren’t glorious – but it was a very good starting point.